top of page

 Shola Hassan

 Many organizations now run on a network of external providers.
-Payroll, customer relationship management, cloud hosting, marketing platforms, collaboration tools—the list grows every year.
+Payroll, customer relationship management, cloud hosting, marketing platforms, and collaboration tools—the list grows every year.
 Each vendor can improve efficiency and capability.
 At the same time, each one extends the organization’s risk surface.
-Why vendor risk deserves attention When an incident involves a vendor, customers and regulators usually look first at the organization that chose and relied on that vendor.
+Why Vendor Risk Deserves Attention When an incident involves a vendor, customers and regulators usually look first at the organization that chose and relied on that ven

 Shola Hassan